 When you come to our Glendale office for wisdom teeth extraction, you’ll leave your oral surgery appointment with a set of post-operative instructions.
-For the best recovery possible, you should follow these directions from Lytle, Tate & Stamper exactly as written.
+For optimal recovery, you should follow these directions from Lytle, Tate & Stamper exactly as written.
 If you don’t, you may end up with a painful complication of wisdom teeth extraction called dry sockets.

 What is a Dry Socket?

 While your body knows exactly what to do after you have a wisdom teeth extraction in our Glendale office, the blood clot that forms over your exposed jawbone tissue is very fragile.
 Certain activities can easily dislodge the blood clot, causing what’s known as a dry socket.
 If this blood clot is dislodged after a wisdom teeth extraction, it won’t reform and your body will lose its ability to heal from your oral surgery on its own.
 You will need intervention from the doctors in our Glendale office.

 How Are Dry Sockets Caused?